You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [07:33]

-So somehow, we have to work with this aspiration itself.
-And when we really sit, we have to open our hands.
-Even if we cannot grasp this aspiration or motivation to sit for practice.
-Otherwise, our practice doesn't become personal. way to improve this person.
-And if we practice in that way, that is not the Buddha way, that is the past way.
-So, when we sit, we have to even open our hand.
-We shouldn't cling to our motivation to sit or to practice or to become enlightened or even to become Buddha.
-That is why, you know, Dogen Zenji said in Fukanza Zengi, when we sit, we should give up even the aspiration to become Buddha.
+So somehow we have to work with this aspiration itself.
+And when we really sit, we have to, you know, open our hands.
+Even, you know, we cannot grasp this, you know, aspiration or motivation to sit or practice.
+Otherwise, you know, our practice doesn't become personal, you know, way to improve this person.
+And if we practice in that way, that is not the Buddha way, that is us.
+So when we sit, we have to even open our hand.
+We shouldn't cling to our, you know, motivation to sit or to practice or to become enlightened or even to become Buddha.
+That is why Dogen Zenji said in Kwanzaa Zenki, when we sit, we should give up even the aspiration to become Buddha.

 [08:46]

 Then Bodhidharma said, I have pacified your mind.
-That means we cannot really grasp or control our mind.
-There are no such things called mind.
-Mind is just a flowing or stream of our consciousness.
+That means we can't really grasp or control our mind.
+There's no such things called mind.
+Mind is just a flowing stream of our consciousness.
 There's no way to stop it or control it.
-But by sitting in an upright posture and breathing through abdomen and let go of everything, that means leave everything to this posture, and breathing, and actually our life force.
-You know.
-So, Dogen Zen said in Zuimonki that as far as we try to grasp Buddha Dharma, or understand Buddha Dharma with our mind, there's no time we can get it.
+But by sitting in upright posture and breathing through abdomen and let go everything.
+That means leave everything to this posture and breathing and actually our life force.
+So Dogen Zen said in the Monkey that as far as we try to grasp Buddha Dharma or understand Buddha Dharma with our mind, there's no time we can get it.

-But our Zazen should be done with our body, not mind.
-And Ueshiba Maroshi also often said, our dazen is done with our flesh and bone, not mind.
-And when we really, you know, sitting with body and mind, body, and try not to control our mind, you know, when we try to control our mind, you know, This side, which tries to control, and that side, which should be controlled, is the same thing.
-And, you know, that means, you know, the more we try to control, the more it starts to become a kind of a violent or powerful.
-So, as far as there is a kind of separation between subject and object, the mind which tries to control the mind, and the mind which should be controlled, is separate.
+But our Zen should be done with our body, not mind.
+And Uchamaro also often said, our zazen is done with our flesh and bone, not mind.
+And when we really, you know, sitting with body and mind, body, and try not to control our mind, you know, when we try to control our mind, you know, this side, which try to control, and that side, which should be controlled, is the same thing.
+And, you know, that means, you know, the more we try to control, the more it starts to, you know, become a kind of a violet or a powerful thing.
+So, as far as there is a kind of separation between subject and object, the mind which tries to control the mind, and the mind which should be controlled,

-So, our sitting is putting our mind in the middle, the boundless middle.
-Then the mind can run around peacefully or joyfully.
-What is the boundary?
-Pardon?
-What are the boundaries of the middle?
-We create a boundary when we think, you know, this is good behavior or bad behavior.
+So our sitting is putting our mind in the middle, the boundaries. then the mind can run around peacefully or joyfully.
+What are the boundaries of the metal?
+When we create a boundary, then we think, you know, this is good behave or bad behave.
 Our mind shouldn't be in this way or that way.
-So, in our Zazen, I think only in our Zazen, we can take out those boundaries.
-In our daily life, you know, it's dangerous. take out the boundaries.
+So in our Zazen, I think only in our Zazen, we can take out those boundaries.
+In our daily lives, you know, it's dangerous if we take out the boundaries.
 We need boundaries in our daily lives.
 That means we have to think what is good to behave, what is not good to behave, what we should do and what we should not do.

 [18:01]

 So we have to think in our daily lives.
-But in our dazen, we don't need to think what we should be and what we should not be.
-Of course, Zazen means to sit in an upright posture and make no noise.
-So, in that sense, there are some boundaries.
-Because, you know, we practice together with other people.
-But within our mind, there is no boundary in our Zazen, I think.
+But in our Dazen we don't need to think what we should be and what we should not be.
+Of course, zazen means to sit in upright posture and make no noise.
+So in that sense, there are some boundaries, because we practice together with other people.
+But within our mind, there are no boundaries in our zazen, I think.
 Okay?
 Should we create a boundary here?
-We'll take tea or coffee for you.
+We'll take maybe a tea or coffee break.
 Tea break.
 In the room next door.
 And then we'll do a little bell to get you back.

 [19:07]